Symmettry/PixelPlaceJS-new/README.md

 // gets the name of the current war pp.bots[index].getCurrentWarZone()

+// returns true if a pixel is in a war zone and false ifnot.
+This doesn't account for if a war is started or not. pp.bots[index].isPixelInWarZone(area, x, y)

 // will run the function with its value when 'key' is received from the socket
 // you can also use a string for it, but it's recommended to use 'Packets' imported from the library
 // value won't be set for some packets, such as chat loaded